LLM App Store Analysis: A Vision and Roadmap: Ecosystem and market analysis

 Leveraging user preferences, history, and ratings, LLM app stores can develop sophisticated \textbf{recommendation algorithms} to suggest potentially interesting LLM apps to users.
 This not only improves app discoverability but also increases user satisfaction and engagement.
 Mobile app stores have successfully implemented such recommendation systems, with examples like Apple's app store featuring ``Apps You Might Like'' and Google Play's ``Recommended for You'' sections~\cite{tu2019personalized, hwang2019mobile}.
 However, in the context of LLM app stores, academic research on tailoring recommendation algorithms to this novel domain remains largely unexplored.

 To help developers effectively promote their LLM apps, LLM app stores can offer a range of \textbf{promotion tools and channels}.
-Mobile app stores usually use ads, featured spots, and events to promote LLM apps, leveraging influencer partnerships for added trust and visibility~\cite{lee2018mobile,rahman2019art}.
+Mobile app stores usually use ads, featured spots, and events to promote mobile apps, leveraging influencer partnerships for added trust and visibility~\cite{lee2018mobile,rahman2019art}.
 Similarly, LLM app stores could also include advertising placement options, such as sponsored search results or featured app listings, allowing developers to increase their app's visibility to potential users.
 Additionally, LLM app stores can provide promotional opportunities through curated collections, themed showcases, or developer spotlights, highlighting noteworthy LLM apps and their creators.

 \textbf{Curating and featuring} top LLM apps is a strategic move by LLM app stores to influence the app market landscape~\cite{gptshunter,gptstore,gptstoreai}.
-Through spotlighting apps that excel in innovation and quality, LLM app stores could establish benchmarks and inspire developers to aim high.
+LLM app stores could establish benchmarks and inspire developers to aim high by spotlighting apps that excel in innovation and quality.
 This not only guides users to superior apps but also rewards developers for outstanding user experiences.

-To improve LLM app discoverability, LLM app stores are encouraged to deploy a coherent \textbf{app classification} system.
+LLM app stores are encouraged to deploy a coherent \textbf{app classification} system to improve LLM app discoverability.
 Sorting LLM apps by their functionality, usage scenarios, industries, or target audiences simplifies the search process for users.
 This not only elevates the user experience but also supports developers in strategically showcasing their apps.
 For instance, renowned stores like Google Play~\cite{fu2013people,googleplay}, Apple App Store~\cite{appleapp,jia2020smartphone}, and Blackberry World App Store~\cite{harman2012app} typically employ a consolidated category structure.